operating-function/pallas/README.md

 - The system’s language blends features from both Lisp and Haskell, but uses a more readable and flexible syntax than S-expressions.
 Pallas supports metaprogramming, hot reload, and macro-based type systems.
 - Data and code is deduplicated, merkleized, and stored in content-addressable memory pages.
 This creates a global referentially-transparent content store, which naturally complements protocols like BitTorrent.

-By reading our documentation and examples, you can prove to yourself that these claims are true.

 The foundation of Pallas is untyped, but conceptually we can say that a database is a function of the type

 ```haskell